Logo VHM ABC

 Experience: Average snake keeper

 Food: Live or dead prey.
-Primary prey animals are mice and rats.
+The main prey items are mice and rats.

 Food

-There is a choice to offer the prey animals alive or dead.
-Although it is advisable to offer your brown rainbow boa dead prey.
-This is because it is more practical and prevents the food from injuring your snake.
-In addition, it is advised to offer the food animal with a pair of tongs and feed your snake outside the accommodation.
-This ensures that your hand is not associated with food and prevents you from taking a snake at your hand during feeding.
-If you go for live food, you must supervise it during feeding.
-If you hold the brown rainbow boa together with other snakes, you will have to take them apart for feeding, this will prevent the snakes from injuring each other while feeding.
+You can choose to offer the prey live or dead.
+However, it is recommended to offer your brown rainbow boa dead prey.
+This is more practical and prevents the prey item from injuring your snake.
+It is also recommended to offer the prey item with feeding tongs and to feed your snake outside its enclosure.
+This ensures that your hand is not associated with the food and prevents the snake from grabbing your hand during feeding.
+If you do choose to offer live food, you must supervise feeding.
+If you keep your brown rainbow boa with other snakes, you will need to separate them before feeding.
+This prevents the snakes from injuring each other during feeding.

-Brown rainbow boas often suffer from obesity in captivity, so it is important that you regularly weigh your snake and adjust feeding accordingly.
-Obesity can cause various health problems.
+Brown rainbow boas often suffer from obesity in captivity, so it's important to weigh your snake regularly and adjust feeding accordingly.
+Obesity can lead to various health problems.

 Water

-In addition to a source of water, the water basin will also be used as a bath.
-Therefore, keep in mind that the water bowl is large enough for the snake to be able to lie with its entire body.
-The fact that the snake uses its water basin for bathing ensures that the water is contaminated faster.
-Changing the water more often is not a problem if the water has become dirty.
+The water dish will serve as both a source of water and a bath.
+Therefore, make sure the dish is large enough for the snake to lie down in with its entire body.
+Because the snake uses its water dish for bathing, the water becomes contaminated more quickly.
+Therefore, changing the water more often isn't a problem if it becomes dirty.

 Cleaning

-To keep your snake healthy, a hygienic environment is important.
-To achieve this, the accommodation will have to be cleaned regularly.
-Cleaning once a week is regular enough.
-In addition, the entire enclosure must be cleaned and disinfected a few times a year to prevent the build-up of bacteria.
+A hygienic living environment is important for keeping your snake healthy.
+To achieve this, the enclosure must be cleaned regularly.
+Cleaning once a week is sufficient.
+In addition, the entire enclosure should be cleaned and disinfected a few times a year to prevent bacteria buildup.

 Handling

-To feed the brown rainbow and to be able to clean the accommodation you will have to use the snake.
+To feed the brown rainbow boa and clean the enclosure, you will need to handle the snake.
 When handling your snake, use a snake hook or lift it with both hands.
-Do not hang your snake around your neck, this is because if the snake falls it will clamp itself around your neck.
-There are some important things to look out for when handling a brown rainbow boa.
-First make sure that your snake understands that you are going to handle it and move gently when you handle it.
-Also make sure that your hands are washed and do not smell like food.
-Lastly, do not handle your snake when it is peeling and do not handle it in the dark.
+Don't hang your snake around your neck, as this will cause it to clamp down if it falls.
+There are some important things to keep in mind when handling a brown rainbow boa.
+First, make sure your snake understands that you are handling it and move slowly while handling it.
+Also, make sure your hands are washed and free of food odors.
+Finally, don't handle your snake while it is shedding, and don't handle it in the dark.

 Housing

-The brown rainbow boa needs many different things during its enclosure.
-They really like bathing and need a large water bowl to show this behavior.
-The water basin must be large enough for the snake to be able to lie with its entire body.
-The brown rainbow boa spends most of its time on the ground, but will also climb from time to time.
-To be able to do this, climbing opportunities will have to be offered, in the form of a few climbing branches.
+The brown rainbow boa needs a variety of things in its enclosure.
+They love to bathe and need a large water dish to facilitate this behavior.
+The water dish should be large enough for the snake to lie down in with its entire body.
+The brown rainbow boa spends most of its time on the ground, but will also climb occasionally.
+To achieve this, climbing opportunities should be provided, such as a few climbing branches.
 Finally, they like to hide and therefore need a hiding place.
-This can be created by turning over a flowerpot or using an artificial cave.
+This can be created by upending a flowerpot or using an artificial cave.

-Character: The Brown rainbow boa is one of the calmer and good-humored rainbow boas, making it easy to tame.
+The brown rainbow boa is one of the calmer and more well-tempered rainbow boas, making it easy to tame.

-Points of attention: The brown rainbow boa is capable of eating prey larger than its head.
-For a big boa this can even be children and pets.
-Therefore never leave your boa alone with your children or pets.
+The brown rainbow boa is capable of eating prey larger than its head.

 Costs and Purchase

-Legislation: The Brown rainbow boa falls under CITES II, to own the snake you need CITES or transfer papers.
-You should get this when purchasing.
+Legislation: The Brown Rainbow Boa is covered by CITES II.
+To own this snake, you need CITES or transfer papers.
+You should receive these upon purchase.